MattLamont/WhiteHorseWebsite/README.md

 ## Development server

+Run `npm run server` to run the node.js server and the Angular app.
+Navigate to `http://localhost:3032/`.

+## Angular App Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a dev server for just the Angular app.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding